 to the southeast.

 The Gunnison Gorge Wilderness is located in the heart of the Gunnison Gorge National Conservation Area (NCA) within the double canyon of the Gunnison River.
-Central to this canyon wilderness is the Gunnison River, extending from the northwestern boundary of the Black Canyon of the Gunnison National Park north to a point approximately one mile downstream from the the river's confluence with the Smith Fork where it leaves the Wilderness.
+Central to this area is the Gunnison River, which enters the Wilderness at the northwestern boundary of the Black Canyon of the Gunnison National Park and extends north to a point approximately one mile downstream from the river's confluence with the Smith Fork, where it leaves the Wilderness.
 Like all BLM Conservation Lands, the Gunnison Gorge is managed to conserve, protect, and enhance public lands for the benefit and enjoyment of present and future generations.
 Elevations within the Wilderness boundaries range from 5,100 to 8,100 feet.
 Winters are usually mild in temperature ranging from 30 to 50 degrees F. Days are generally sunny and bright.
 Spring and summer time temperatures can be very hot - over 100 degrees.
 Gunnison Gorge Wilderness receives 10 to 15 inches of precipitation, annually.

-The legislation establishing the Gunnison Gorge NCA provides protection for and mandates BLM's continued management of the area's oustanding wilderness qualities, which include scenic, historic, geologic, and wildlife resources in addition to "unsurpassed" recreational activities including whitewater boating, Gold Medal trout fishing, hiking, and horseback riding.
+The legislation establishing the Gunnison Gorge Wilderness provides protection for and mandates BLM's continued management of the area's outstanding wilderness qualities, which include scenic, historic, geologic, and wildlife resources in addition to "unsurpassed" recreational activities including whitewater boating, Gold Medal trout fishing, hiking, and horseback riding.
 Common wildlife in the Wilderness include mule deer, elk, mountain lion, coyote, ringtail cats, small mammals, neo-tropical birds, raptors, chukar, river otter as weel as rainbow, brown, and cutthroat trout.
 Sensitive species in the Wilderness include: clay-loving buckwheat, Montrose penstemon, Rocky Mountain thistle, Delta lomatium, Unita Basin hookless cactus, wintering bald eagles, spotted bats, river otters, and kit foxes.
 There are 17 miles of trail to explore in this wilderness.

 Planning to Visit the Gunnison Gorge Wilderness?